semy-tuyi/data-processing/README.md

 # data-processing
-this is simple project for processing small of Data
+this is simple project for processing small amount of Data